Human Services, Criminology Specialization AAS

 C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

 Human services is a rapidly growing career areas with a broad range of applications.
-Graduates will be able to work in the fields of social services, substance abuse, physical disabilities and gerontology.
+Graduates will be able to work in the fields of social services, substance abuse, criminology, corrections, and residential forensic settings.
 Students will function effectively in therapeutic, remedial and rehabilitative activities.

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
 Students may need to complete placement tests in English and mathematics.
 Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

 |Required Courses||CR.||Pre-requisite Courses||Approved Course Substitutions|

 |SDV 100 College Success Skills||1|

 |Mathematics/Science Elective||3||See Placement Requirements||See Note 6.
 MTH 120, MTH 158, MTH 163, MTH 170, BIO 101, CHM 101, CHM 111, PHY 101, PHY 201.|

 |ADJ 100 Survey of Criminal Justice or ADJ 105 The Juvenile Justice System||3|